meme ja4 fingerprint cloudflare

 mergeWithExisting: true

-This configuration tells Fluxzy to capture cookies and specific headers from any GitHub response, then apply them to subsequent GitHub requests.
+This configuration tells Fluxzy to capture cookies and specific headers from any traffic, then apply them to subsequent cur request.

 Step 2: Start Fluxzy